rbhushan90/NiceHashMinerLegacy/README.md

 Parameter | Range | Description
 -----------------|----------|-------------------
 ConfigFileVersion | Version | This is to identify which version of NiceHashMinerLegacy did the config file is made from.
+ForkFixVersion | number | NHML Fork Fix Version (Do not change this value).
+DecreasePowerCost | true or false | On "true" show total profit minus cost consumption of electricity.
 Language | number | Language selection for NiceHashMinerLegacy GUI.
 DisplayCurrency | valid 3 letter code | Converts to selected currency via http://fixer.io valid options are any supported via fixer.
 DebugConsole | true or false | When set to true, it displays debug console.